 The 27th Conference of the Parties to the United Nations Framework Convention on Climate Change (COP27), which took place in the Egyptian coastal city of Sharm el-Sheikh, from 6 to 20 November, achieved a significant breakthrough, concluding with a decision to establish and operationalise a loss and damage fund.

 COP27 held high-level events, critical negotiations, and press conferences, hosting more than 100 Heads of State and Governments, over 35,000 participants and numerous pavilions showcasing climate action worldwide and across different sectors.
-The key themes were:.

 Adaptation- How can we protect lives and livelihoods everywhere as the climate changes?